stekycz/restful-api-testing/chapters/05-creation-of-scenario-testing-tool.md

 I wanted to consider other tools then Cucumber[[6](../README.md/#Cucumber)] so I did some research around regular JavaScript testing frameworks.
 One possibility was frisby.js which I have described earlier however I think there would be too much changes to make it work with API Blueprint.

+It can be confusing why I describe another set of testing tool here because I have described some RESTful API testing tools in one of previous chapters.
+There is important difference.
+The first set mentioned in second chapter contains tools which are already focused on API description or testing somehow.
+I have decide to use API Blueprint and Dredd as the best candidate to improve its testing possibilities.
+I consider now which JavaScript tool is the best candidate for writing scenario testing using API Blueprint.
+Dredd can be good candidate because it already supports API Blueprint.
+However it should test the contract only how I already wrote.
+So I want to consider some other tools if they would not be better solution for implementation of scenario testing using API Blueprint.

+There could be also a question why I consider JavaScript libraries only.
+Dredd is already written for JavaScript and related libraries too.
+I would like to use as many as possible original libraries to simplify implementation of scenario testing.
+I also started being more interested into this technology lately.

 ##### Buster.js

 This library is able to test server side and also client side.
 The documentations says it is well extensible and I do not see any reason why I should not beleive it.
 It is distributed as NPM package so the installation is very simple.